aamcn/memory-game/README.md

-Memory Game  🎮
+# Memory Game  🎮

     A card game to test your memory skills.
 The game includes three difficulty levels and if the player wins the round they can upload their finish time to the leaderboard.

-🚀 Features
+# Features
 Card game featuring memorable characters.
 Clickable cards: Score a point if you haven't clicked it before or lose the round if you have.
 Multiple difficulty: Easy (4 cards), Medium (6 cards), and Hard (9 cards) game modes Multi-difficulty Leaderboards, one for each difficulty.

-📋 Prerequisites
+# Prerequisites
 Before running this project, make sure you have:

 Node.js (v14 or higher)

+# Installation

 npm or yarn package manager
 🛠️ Installation